Stuffed Mushrooms

 Choosing the right mushrooms for stuffed mushrooms

-The quality of your mushrooms matters more here than in most recipes, because the filling is essentially just concentrated mushroom.
-The right mushrooms for stuffed mushrooms are flat-cap or portobello varieties, large enough to hold a generous amount of filling without collapsing in the oven.
-From a farmers’ market or good greengrocer they will taste noticeably better than the supermarket variety.
-Not that supermarket ones are bad, this recipe works perfectly well with them, but if you are near a market with proper field mushrooms it is worth it.
+Mushroom quality is another thing to look out for.
+The filling is basically just concentrated mushroom, so you want to start with really good ones.
+I recommend going for those flat-cap mushrooms or portobellos.
+They need to be large enough to hold a generous amount of filling without collapsing in the oven.
+And if you can get them from a farmers market or good greengrocer, they will taste noticeably better than the standard supermarket ones of course.
+Not that supermarket mushrooms are bad at all, this stuffed mushrooms recipe works perfectly fine with them too.
+But if you happen to be near a market with proper field mushrooms, it is absolutely worth grabbing those instead.

 Share your feedback and spread the love!